-The reform of the European Emission Trading System (ETS) is the cornerstone of the European climate policy and if well implemented, one of the most cost-effective ways to reduce carbon emissions.
+The reform of the European Emission Trading System (ETS) is one of the cornerstone of the European climate policy and if well implemented, one of the most cost-effective ways to reduce carbon emissions.
 The implementation of the ETS Reform (Phase IV) will be vital in letting us deliver the targets agreed during the Paris COP21 Climate Change Conference.
 Our association is now monitoring and supporting with technical know-how the European Commission in the implementation of important elements of the adopted proposal including new (updated) benchmarks and the possibility to increase production via creeping projects.

 Electricity is aluminium’s lifeblood.
 Because there is no energy alternative for the sector to electricity, the aluminium industry is a front runner on energy efficiency.
 The European Aluminium industry is showing steady improvement since the 1950s and electricity consumption has fallen by more than a third over that period.
 Europe’s intention to further revise the electricity market design can play a major role to improve the conditions for our competitiveness and long term investments.

 European Aluminium welcomes the principles and political aspirations embedded into the legislative proposals “Clean energy for all Europeans”, adopted in 2016 by the Commission.